indratanusaha/indratanusaha.github.io/_posts/2025-11-18-my-blog-post.md

-# India is protein deficient.
-It's a problem to fix.
+# India has been protein-deficient for more than 250 years.
+Now is the time to fix it.

 ## This Problem Is Civilizational, Not Just Nutritional